BigBawsLexus/Sellfy-mfa/README.md

 - Product modal with image, description, and share buttons.
 - Dropdown menu to share or delete products.
 - Proper handling of long descriptions and image resizing.

-## Demo

-(Optional: if you deployed or hosted your project, include a link)

 ## Getting Started